cncf/techdocs/assessments/0009-in-toto/in-toto-analysis.md

 - Comments: observations about the existing documentation, with a focus on how it does or does not help in-toto users achieve their goals.

-- Recommendations: suggested changes that would improve the effectiveness of the documentation.
+- Recommendations: suggested changes that would improve the effectiveness of the documentation in a specific area.

-This document attempts to break down the recommendations into concrete actions that can be implemented by project contributors.
+The companion [Implementation document](../in-toto-implementation) organizes the recommendations into concrete actions that can be implemented by project contributors.

-The intention is to drill down to specific, achievable work that can be completed in constrained blocks of time.
+The intention is to drill down to specific, achievable documentation tasks that can be completed in constrained blocks of time.

 Ultimately, the implementation items should be tracked as a series of Github documentation issues that can be undertaken by contributors.